younrx/CTF_Irek1/README.md

 It turned out that the python script I made allows me to send data without the end characters `0x0d` and `0x0a`.
 Thus, it is likely that the servers expect a 8-character PIN, without any end characters.
 The `0x0d` and `0x0a` were due to the use of telnet.

+Thus, it seems that the expected PIN is `\x96\x97\x93\x96\x94\x97\x93\x98`.
+But this is not accepted neither.

+> Idea : The input buffer is pre-processed somewhere before the PIN is verified
+> Two possibilities :
+> - reversing the code more deeply to find any modification applied to the input buffer
+> - using a debugger step by step to find any modification applied to the input buffer

+> Other approach : brute-forcing the PIN